XP-NETWORK/documentation/docs/Multibridge2.0/logging_with_unstoppable.md

 ![9](../../static/assets/unstoppable_domains/9.ud.png)

-## 9. In your Metamask wallet select an account to be attached to the domain name
+## 9. In your Metamask wallet, select an account to be attached to the domain name

 ![10](../../static/assets/unstoppable_domains/10.ud.png)

-## 10. Login with your email to `MoonPay`
+## 10. Log in with your email to `MoonPay.`

 ![11](../../static/assets/unstoppable_domains/11.ud.png)

-## 11. Receive an email with a login code
+## 11. Receive an email with a login code.

 ![13](../../static/assets/unstoppable_domains/13.ud.png)

-## 12. Populate the form with the code from your email and click `Continue`
+## 12. Populate the form with the code from your email and click `Continue.`

 ![12](../../static/assets/unstoppable_domains/12.ud.png)

-## 13. Provide your payment credentials & click `Continue`
+## 13. Provide your payment credentials & click `Continue.`

 ![14](../../static/assets/unstoppable_domains/14.ud.png)